GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_disable_global_addon_data.md

 ## Description

 By default, Gravity PDF will include the aggregate data for Survey / Poll / Quiz fields for all entries in your Gravity Form.
-When you have a lot of entries this can take considerable time to process.
+When you have a lot of entries, this can take considerable time to process.
 This filter allows you to disable this functionality.

 ## Version